nabeel-oz/qlik-py-tools/docs/scikit-learn.md

 Supervised machine learning techniques make use of known samples to train a model, and then use this model to make predictions on new data.
 One of the best known machine learning libraries is [scikit-learn](http://scikit-learn.org/stable/index.html#), a package that provides efficient versions of a large number of well researched algorithms.
 A good introduction to machine learning and the scikit-learn API is available in [this excerpt from the Python Data Science Handbook](https://jakevdp.github.io/PythonDataScienceHandbook/05.01-what-is-machine-learning.html).

 This SSE provides functions to train, test and evaluate models and then use these models to make predictions.
-The current implementation scope includes classification and regression algorithms.
+The implementation includes classification and regression algorithms.

 In addition this SSE also implements the unsupervised machine learning algorithms available in scikit-learn.
 These include techniques for inferring structure in unlablelled data such as clustering and dimensionality reduction.